Open-Attestation/documentation-website/website/docs/docs-section/appendix/contract-costs.md

     {
       name: "Document Store Deployment",
       gas: 1040472,
+      remarks: "One-time deployment.
+Applicable to DID if require revocation."
     },
     {
       name: "Issuance of Document",
       gas: 44956,
+      remarks: "Issuance can be in batches.
+Not applicable to DID."
     },
     {
       name: "Revoke Document",
       gas: 45052,
+      remarks: "Applicable to DID if require revocation."
     },
   ],
   transferable: [
     {
       name: "Token Registry Deployment",
       gas: 3714024,
+      remarks: "One-time deployment"
     },
     {
       name: "Issuance of Document",